kubedb/docs/docs/guides/proxysql/initialization/script_source.md

 NAME           VERSION   STATUS   AGE mysql-server   8.4.8     Ready    5m
 ```
 ## Option 1: Bootstrap using a raw configuration Secret

-`spec.configuration.init.secretName` refers to a Secret with up to four keys - `MySQLUsers.cnf`, `MySQLQueryRules.cnf`, `MySQLVariables.cnf` and `AdminVariables.cnf`.
-Each key's value must already be in valid `proxysql.cnf` syntax; the operator copies it into the config file exactly as-is.
+`spec.configuration.init.secretName` refers to a Secret containing up to four optional keys: `MySQLUsers.cnf`, `MySQLQueryRules.cnf`, `MySQLVariables.cnf`, and `AdminVariables.cnf`.
+Each key must contain valid **ProxySQL configuration (`proxysql.cnf`) syntax**.
+During initialization, KubeDB mounts the Secret into the ProxySQL pod and copies the provided configuration fragments into the generated `proxysql.cnf` without modifying or translating them.
+ProxySQL then loads this configuration during startup and applies it to its internal configuration database.

+Unlike `init.inline`, which generates the ProxySQL configuration from structured Kubernetes YAML, `init.secretName` treats the Secret contents as raw ProxySQL configuration.
+Because KubeDB does not validate or merge these configuration fragments, you must ensure that the configuration is syntactically correct before applying it.

+The supported Secret keys are:

+* **`MySQLUsers.cnf`**: Defines frontend users (`mysql_users`).
+* **`MySQLQueryRules.cnf`**: Defines query routing rules (`mysql_query_rules`).
+* **`MySQLVariables.cnf`**: Configures global MySQL module variables.
+* **`AdminVariables.cnf`**: Configures ProxySQL admin module variables.

+The following Secret configures frontend users, query rules, MySQL module variables, and admin variables:

 ```yaml
 apiVersion: v1